 - Looking to explore the literary Adirondacks?
 The Bookstore Plus on Main Street has an entire section devoted to Adirondack titles and authors both online and in-store, including Ed Kanze's memoir Adirondack: Life and Wildlife in the Wild, Wild East which may be of particular interest to nature lovers.

 Forget what the calendar says.
 February marks the beginning of spring when it comes to the New York Adirondacks.
 The sun rises earlier and lingers later in the afternoon, making days longer.
 Temperatures moderate.
 On mild days, snow fleas pepper the surface of the snow.
 These ancient insect-like invertebrates don't bite and show that winter is losing its grip.
 Buds swell on trees that flower and leaf out early, esp. maples and elms.
 Sought-after winter birds are still here in number.
 Listen for barred owls hooting at night.
 They seem to say: "Who cooks for you?
 Who cooks for you-allllllllllll."
 By day, chickadees start singing their spring love songs.

 Resort Cross-Country Ski and Snowshoe Suggestions

-- Some of our favorite trails for cross country skiing and snowshoeing can be found at the Paul Smiths Visitor's Interpretive Center.
-Open to the public seven days a week with cross country ski and snowshoe rentals on weekends, the Paul Smiths VIC is the perfect spot if you want to explore more with options for a variety of snow sports and experience levels.
+- Some of our favorite trails for cross-country skiing and snowshoeing can be found at the Paul Smiths Visitor's Interpretive Center.
+Open to the public seven days a week with cross-country ski and snowshoe rentals on weekends, the Paul Smiths VIC is the perfect spot if you want to explore more options for a variety of snow sports and experience levels.

 - Looking for a bit more adventure?
 Want to ski the Adirondacks like a local?
 There are lots of cross-country ski trails that are near Lake Placid but feel like a world away.